randoop/grt-testing/scripts/experiment-scripts/README.md

 ./defects4j-table4.sh
 ```

-Each script is documented at the top of the file with:
+Each script is documented at the top of its file with:

 * What it generates (figure/table)
 * What input parameters or configuration it expects